sieberp/homepage/content/projects/haimerl/haimerl.md

 technologies: ['wordpress', 'html', 'javascript', 'css']
 ---

-### Rebuilding of haimerl.at
+## Redesign of haimerl.at

-TODO: picture of landing page

-The wineyard Haimerl needed a redesign of there Homepage.
-The focus of the new website should be on there webshop and make it easier for customers to buy there products.

-I was aproached by the designer to implement the design and deploy the newly built website.
-The redesign of the website was manly on the shop pages and making the cart work without refetching the whole page.
-There was already a running website built on wordpress, so the changes were implementet on the basis of the existing website.

-Contact me: link to contact
+I was responsible for the implemantation of the new design for the onlineshop of the wineyard Haimerl.
+The main work was to implement a asynchronosly working shopping cart so the user can add, update and remove products.
+The website was already exsiting and was using WordPress as a CMS and running an onlineshop with Woocommerce.
+The design tweaks to the existing homepage were made using CSS.
+For the asyncronous shopping cart I used only basic JavaScript - importing a new libary would not have been necessary for this task.

+---

+Used technologies:

+- WordPress/WooCommerce
+- Html
+- CSS
+- JavaScript